lostpanda85/vs-live-notes/tuesday.md

   * Add the Model to CoPilot
 * MCP Servers add tools for Agentic AI
   * Limit of 128 MCP tools can be loaded
+  * Don't always allow tooling if it does destructive changes